-Succulent colossal lobster tail served with bacon wrapped asparagus and a garlicky butter sauce is truly a special meal.
-I can eat this every week!
+Succulent colossal lobster tail served with bacon wrapped asparagus and a garlicky butter sauce is truly a special meal that I can eat every week!

 Second, I am so happy that I got a chance to bring you a lobster recipe this week.
-If you read my About Me page, you know that I love my lobster.
-I have to thank LobsterAnywhere for supplying the beautiful North Atlantic colossal lobster tails I used for this post today.
-This beauty here is over one pound.
+I love lobster!
+A big thank you to LobsterAnywhere for supplying the beautiful North Atlantic colossal lobster tails for this post.
+This beauty you see here is over one pound.
 The two I received were shipped overnight and arrived at my house, frozen as a rock, so I was able to pop them in the freezer to be used whenever I chose.
-As a disclosure, I am not being compensated for writing this post, but my experience has been so wonderful with LobsterAnywhere that I wanted to give them a shoutout.
-Check them out if you are looking for the best Maine lobster around!
+I am so impressed with their seafood!

 For the preparation, I split the top of the shell open and steamed the lobster tails.
 I then removed the meat from and shell and topped them with bacon-wrapped asparagus.
 And it doesn't stop there.
 No my friends!
 The tails then get drizzled with a luscious lemon butter sauce.
 This sauce is a thick lemon butter sauce with a hint of garlic, sends the whole thing over the top (the sauce is the same one I use on my Chicken Piccata).
 Talk about decadent!